wouterrutgers/gim-hub-plugin/README.md

    - Search for "GIM Hub" and install

 2. **Configure your team**
-   - Create your group on [gim-hub.com](https://gim-hub.com)
+   - Create your group on the GIM Hub website
    - Copy your unique group token
-   - In RuneLite, open the GIM Hub plugin settings
+   - In RuneLite, open the "GIM Hub" plugin settings
    - Enter your group name and group token
+   - Open the "Self Hosted Config" section
+   - Add the URL: `https://gim-hub.com` (no trailing slash!)

 3. **Start tracking**
    - The plugin automatically streams your data